 Each year, we put on four main season shows and a family theatre musical.
 The selection, staffing and performance of every production is only made possible through our outstanding volunteers.

-Our regular season shows are performed at the Grand Haven Community Center at 421 Columbus Avenue, across the street from Central Park.
+Our regular season shows are performed at Central Park Place (formerly the Grand Haven Community Center) at 421 Columbus Avenue, across the street from Central Park.

 Our Board of Directors

 - TREASURER Amber Ponce

 - Michael Baribeau*